MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/sensation-perception-skin-integrity.md

 **The skin’s ability to perform protective functions and detect sensory stimuli.**

 We gain tactile information through our skin.
 When skin is damaged by things like scarring, wounds, or numbness, a person may have difficulty feeling what they're touching.
-People who repetitively expose their hands to friction, such as guitar players and weightlifters, often have calluses on their palms and fingers, making their skin less susceptible to damage.
+People who repetitively expose their hands to friction, such as guitar players and weight lifters, often have calluses on their palms and fingers, making their skin less susceptible to damage.
 If someone doesn’t use their hands often due to mobility limitations or an age-related decrease in skin integrity, their skin is more delicate and vulnerable to damage.
 Devices that have rough textures or abrasive components in locations that they’ll repetitively brush against can cause irritation and damage to skin.

 ## Barriers
 * Materials on devices that can be abrasive or cause irritation with repetitive contact (such as Alcantara)​